pecha-jobs/pecha-jobs.github.io/index.md

 layout: default
 ---

-## About Us

-We provide data sourcing and processing services for individuals and organizations who are working to preserve and promote the Tibetan language, culture, and religion.
+Pecha.jobs provides data sourcing and processing services for individuals and organizations who are working to preserve and promote the Tibetan language, culture, and Buddhism.

-## Services

 Our core services include:
 - Labeling